General Transcription - Work From Home. Free job listings. Real Companies.

 Let's examine some key transcription requirements in more detail.

-People talk at rates ranging from about 140 to well over 200 words per minute, so unless you're using a steno machine, you will not be able to type as fast as a person can talk.
+People talk at rates ranging from about 120 to well over 200 words per minute, so unless you're using a steno machine, you will not be able to type as fast as a person can talk.
 A steno machine is what court reporters use in a courtroom or deposition proceeding.
 The faster your typing speed the better, but a minimum of 60 wpm is sufficient for transcription.
 Ideally you should be able to type at least 15 minutes of audio in one hour.
-Now, that's just the typing part.
-You will also have to proofread the transcript, research names, terminology, etc., and re-listen to parts of the audio that you didn't get the first time around.
+You will also have to proofread the transcript, research unfamiliar terminology, and re-listen to parts of the audio that you didn't get the first time around.

 Spelling, Grammar, and Vocabulary